After hearing the sound of helicopter logging in the Ashland, Oregon watershed, I looked into forest thinning’s pros and cons. Here is what I found.

 Southern Oregon Resource History

-Before Southern Oregon discovered tourism and retirement there was gold, logging and then Christmas pears.
-Each exit off of Interstate 5 from Ashland to Grants Pass was originally a timber mill.
-Towns grew around the mills.
-The region’s forests were cut to ground, plantation trees have grown into single-age forests thickets.
+Before Southern Oregon discovered retirement and tourism, there was gold, then logging and then Christmas pears.
+Each exit off of Interstate 5 from Ashland to Grants Pass was originally a logging mill.
+Settlements grew around the mills.
+The railroad made stops for each town; then came highway exits.

 Thinning: Before and After

 This is what the forest looked like before thinning.
 Moist, mixed Douglas fir, with some Ponderosa pine, Sword Ferns and a few Redwoods.